 SPECIAL TOPIC: SOON RETURN

 For the concept of "very soon take place" compare Rev. 1:3; 2:16; 3:11; 22:7,10,12,20.
 This may be an OT allusion to Dan.
 2:28, 29, and 45.
-John never quoted the OT but made many allusions to it.
+In the book of Revellation, John never quoted the OT but made many allusions to it.
 Of 404 verses, possibly 275 have OT backgrounds.
 Translators have been divided in the interpretation of this phrase because of their theological presuppositions about the purpose of the book of the Revelation: